-Following on from our last post about installing ESPHome on cheap smart bulbs from Amazon, this time we are going to take cheap RGBW controllers and install ESPHome on them to add to our Home Assistant integration, expanding our DIY Philips Hue setup.
+Following on from our last post about installing ESPHome on cheap smart bulbs from Amazon, this time we are going to take cheap RGBW controllers and LED strips and install ESPHome on them to add to our Home Assistant integration, expanding our DIY Philips Hue setup.

-Enter the “Magic Home” RGB controllers which can be found easily on Amazon, Ebay, Ali-express etc. These are ESP8266 boards inside and are super easy to work on, and with a little tinkering can be easily integrated into Home Assistant using ESPHome.
+Enter the “Magic Home” RGB controllers which can be found easily on Amazon, Ebay, Ali-express etc. These are ESP8266 boards inside and are super easy to work on, and with a little tinkering can be easily integrated into Home Assistant using ESPHome giving us full control over our LED strips.
 Of course it is an ESP8266 so you can use Tasmota or any other compatible firmware.

 - RGBW Controller – I opted for a non remote version